mxrked/AccountGuard_PyQt5/README.md

 RUNNING THE PROGRAM
 -------------------
 1. Download/ZIP the project.
-2. Extract the contents of the folder to another folder of your choicing.
+2. Extract the contents of the folder to another folder of your choosing.
 3. Open the "output/run" folder and execute the "run.exe" file.